This video will introduce ways

 Then test it.

-Here are two other examples of using the “change effect by” block to tell a story.
+the change effect by block to tell a story.

-This story uses the whirl effect to show dancing.
+This story uses the whirl effect to show dancing,

-This story uses the pixelate effect to show confusion.
+this story uses the pixelate effect to show confusion.

-Be creative and use the "change effect by" to tell your story.
+Be creative and you can use the change effect by block